 7. What training have the staff, supporting children with SEND, had or are having?

 Parents’ Evenings are held in the autumn and spring terms to keep parents fully informed of their child’s progress and an annual report is written for each child in the summer term.
-Parents are involved when extra support has been put in place for their child and their views are sought at each opportunity to help support their child’s learning.
+Parents are involved when extra support has been put in place for their child and their views are sought at appropriate opportunities to help support their child’s learning.
 Children are set homework regularly each week which will involve reading and at least one piece of literacy, maths or topic work so that parents are able to see what their children are able to achieve independently and support them with their learning if necessary.

 The school is fully compliant with the Equality Act and reasonable adjustments are made for all children with SEND where necessary.
 The building is fully wheelchair accessible and has disabled changing and toilet facilities.
-Specialised equipment is provided where appropriate for children with SEN needs and advice is sought from the appropriate medical/health professionals to ensure all children’s health and physical needs are catered for within the school environment.
-The school has an accessibility policy.
-Click HERE to view.